 Quite unlike normal people, they also make pretty short work of case 2.
 Psychopaths, without batting an eye, are perfectly happy to chuck the fat guy over the side

-Trolley problems are processed in different parts of the brains depending on how active someone must be to save -or sacrifice- others.
+Trolley problems are processed in different parts of the brain depending on how active someone must be to save -or sacrifice- others.

 Joshua Greene’s first experiment of this kind showed that “impersonal” dilemmas -such as diverting the trolley with a switch- preferentially engaged regions associated with controlled reasoning, while “personal” dilemmas -pushing a man off the footbridge- preferentially engage brain regions associated with emotion.